-Retaining sales talent is critical.
+It’s more critical than ever to retain your sales reps.
 It takes months to fill the seat and even longer to ramp to quota, only to start over when reps leave.

-In fact, the average lifespan of a BDR/SDR rep is down from over two years to just fourteen months according to the latest report from The Bridge Group.
+In fact, the average lifespan of a BDR/SDR rep is down from over two years to just fourteen months according to this report from The Bridge Group.

 Why is our lifespan shrinking?
 I have a few theories: